Silver (concert)

-Silver was an arena concert by Filipina entertainer Regine Velasquez held on November 16, 2012, at the Mall of Asia Arena in Pasay City.
-She became the first local artist to play at the venue since it opened that May.
-The show's concept and name is a reference to the twenty-fifth anniversary since Velasquez's professional debut in 1986.
+Silver (also titled Silver Rewind) was a two-day arena concert by Filipina entertainer Regine Velasquez.
+An initial concert was held on November 16, 2012, at the Mall of Asia Arena in Pasay City, with a second date taking place on January 5, 2013.
+Velasquez became the first local artist to play at the venue since it opened that May.
+The show's concept and name is a reference to the 25th anniversary of her professional debut in 1986.
 The setlist contained songs predominantly taken from Velasquez's discography and various covers.
 The show was produced by iMusic Entertainment, with GMA Network as its broadcast partner.
 Ryan Cayabyab and Raul Mitra served as music directors, accompanied by the Manila Philharmonic Orchestra.

 Originally scheduled as a one-night show, Velasquez suffered from a viral infection and was forced to cancel her performance halfway through the concert after temporarily losing her voice.
-It was later re-staged, titled Silver Rewind, on January 5, 2013, and featured Ogie Alcasid, Janno Gibbs, Gloc-9, La Diva, Rachelle Ann Go, Jaya, and Lani Misalucha as guest acts.
-The show was acclaimed by critics, receiving praise for Velasquez's vocal abilities and rapport with the audience, and was considered a vindication from its initial cancellation.
+The event was rescheduled two months later, and featured Ogie Alcasid, Janno Gibbs, Gloc-9, La Diva, Rachelle Ann Go, Jaya, and Lani Misalucha as guest acts.
+The show was acclaimed by critics, receiving praise for Velasquez's vocal abilities and rapport with the audience, and was described as a "resounding redemption" from its initial cancellation.